javierospital/Populist-Leaders-Economy/README.md

 ![FDR](Extension/Figures/fdr_gap_plot.png)
 This figure shows  GDP gap between the US and its synthetic control.

 While FDR shows a clear positive deviation from his synthetic counterfactual, the cases of Lula and García do not yield valid inferences due to poor pre-treatment fit.
 This suggests that synthetic control may be less effective in contexts where country-specific shocks or limited donor pools constrain the construction of credible counterfactuals.
-We also find that the results on the case of FDR are robust to falsification exercises.
+We also find that the results on the case of FDR are robust to country-placebo and time-placebo falsification exercises.

 ## Contents